 There really isn’t much to say about the font in which the Kia logo is written.
 It is a simple, custom typeface, designed specifically for the company, with few recognizable patterns.

-Perhaps the most recognizable element of the Kia logo is the A. Missing its strikethrough, the A was designed in this manner so as to add an element of innovation to the overall blandness of the international logo.
-You can read more about the South Korean logo in the Trivia section.
+Perhaps the most recognizable element of the Kia logo is the A. Missing its strikethrough, much like the A of the Samsung logo, the letter was designed in this manner so as to add an element of innovation to the overall simplicity of the international logo.

 The Kia logo or the emblem itself weren’t actually inspired by anything in particular.
 The company’s name, however, was inspired by two Sino-Korean characters.
 This makes Kia one of the few car maker companies that actually uses a phrase in their world-famous logo.

-The two Sino-Korean characters stand for “to come out” and for (East “Asia”), and together they form the phrase “to arise (or to come out of) from (East) Asia”.
+The two Sino-Korean characters stand for “to come out” (Ki) and for (East “Asia”) (“a”), and together they form the phrase “to arise (or to come out of) from (East) Asia”.
 Meant to suggest the greatness of the car maker and the quality and confidence of the brand, the Kia logo has become incredibly famous despite its relatively obscure origins.

 Perhaps the most interesting things about the South Korean car maker are its origins and the different logo available only in the company’s homeland.
 So, let’s start talking about how Kia evolved from bicycle parts to automobiles, as well as about the exclusive South Korean logo.